orinoren/coupon-system/client/src/actions/actions-for-admin/actions-for-admin-for-customer/README.md

 ## `actions-for-admin-for-customer`

-All actions using using `AuthenticatedAxios` that contain the prefix for the url and the user jwt for authentication in the backend
+- All actions using using `AuthenticatedAxios` that contain the prefix for the url and the user jwt for authentication in the backend
+- All actions are made inside a try catch block

 ### `adminAddCusotmerAction`

-1. Open a try catch block
-2. Inside the try block making a post request with the `customerObj` that recevied from the form of add `<AddCustomerBox/>`
+1. Inside the try block making a post request with the `customerObj` that recevied from the form of add `<AddCustomerBox/>`
-3. If response status is 201 (created) then the add made successfuly and
+2. If response status is 201 (created) then the add made successfuly and

    - Trigger the redux store state to rerender and getting all the customers immediatly
    - Reset the add mode to close the `<AddCustomerBox/>` component

-4. If response status is not 201 then add is failed and inside the catch block error messege trigger for the user to try again
+3. If response status is not 201 then add is failed and inside the catch block error messege trigger for the user to try again

 ### `adminDeleteCusotmerAction`